pmohan2/Database_SQL/README.md

 ### 2.4 Student-Course management

 1. A student can enroll different courses.
-But that student can enroll a course only if *Tabspace* - That student has registered in the semester and the course is offered in that semester. i.e. A student need to register 2020 Spring before enrolling any course in 2020 Spring.
+But that student can enroll a course only if
+ - That student has registered in the semester and the course is offered in that semester. i.e. A student need to register 2020 Spring before enrolling any course in 2020 Spring.
 *Tabspace* - That student passes all the prerequisite courses *Tabspace* - It is being offered by a department they are majoring in *Tabspace* - The capacity of the course is not full